vectorgraphics/v3d/V3DSpecs.md

 Here, for each object in V3D, we use the convention `TYPE` or `TYPExN` Object. `TYPExN` means Object of type `TYPE` repeated `N` times.
 If `N` is zero, then the entry `TYPEx0` does not appear in the file and can be ignored. `TYPE` can be:

-1. `UINT`: Unsigned 32-bit integer
+1. `UINT`: Unsigned 32-bit integer;
-2. `BOOL`: Unsigned 32-bit integer, which denotes False if value is `0`, and True otherwise.
+2. `BOOL`: Unsigned 32-bit integer, which denotes False if value is `0`, and True otherwise;
-3. `REAL`: Either double or single floating point number, depending on the double precision flag set as described in the subsequent section.
+3. `REAL`: Either double or single floating point number, depending on the double precision flag set as described in the subsequent section;
-4. `FLOAT`: Single precision 32-bit IEEE 754 Floating point
+4. `FLOAT`: Single precision 32-bit IEEE 754 Floating point;
-5. `TRIPLE`: Triple is `REALx3`
+5. `TRIPLE`: Triple is `REALx3`;
 6. `RGBA`: `FLOATx4`, where each element corresponds, in sequence to red, green, blue and alpha values between `0.0` to `1.0`.